dqd/django-oauth-requests/README.md

 }
 ```

 In this example, we only defined one service called `paypal`.
-We should put there issued `CLIENT_ID` and `CLIENT_SECRET` under their respective keys.
+We should put there issued `CLIENT_ID` and `CLIENT_SECRET` strings under their respective keys.
 And `url` should point to the authentication endpoint for issuing tokens.

 And finally, we should run Django migration to create tables for storing issued tokens.
 We can accomplish this by running the following command in our terminal: